JITESH1101/RISC-V-SoC-Tapeout---WEEK-6/Day4/README.md

 Since more fanout is causing more delay we can add parameter to reduce fanout and do synthesis again

-Commands to include new lef and perform synthesis
+the following are the Commands to include new lef and perform synthesis

 ```tcl
 # Now the OpenLANE flow is ready to run any design and initially we have to prep the design creating some necessary files and directories for running a specific design which in our case is 'picorv32a'